otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 export default app;
 ```

-> **What is `process.env`?** It's a Node.js global object that provides access to environment variables - key-value pairs set outside the application (in the OS, shell, or deployment environment).
-Used to avoid hardcoding sensitive values like API keys, database URLs, or environment names.
-Access them via `process.env.VARIABLE_NAME`.
+> `process.env` is a Node.js global object that provides access to environment variables - key-value pairs set outside the application.
+Used to avoid hardcoding sensitive values like API keys or database URLs.

 ---